405-line television system: United Kingdom

+Development

 In 1934, the British government set up a committee (the "Television Committee") to advise on the future of TV broadcasting.
-The committee recommended that a "high definition" service (defined by them as being a system of 240 lines or more) to be run by the BBC be established.
+The committee recommended that a "high definition" service (defined by them as being a system of 240 lines or more) should be run and established by the BBC.
 The recommendation was accepted and tenders were sought from industry.
 Two tenders were received: one from the Baird company offering a 240-line mechanical system, and the other from EMI offering a 405-line all-electronic one.
 The Television Committee advised that they were unable to choose between the two systems and that both tenders should be accepted, the two systems to be run together for an experimental period.

+Initial broadcasts

 Broadcasting of the resulting BBC Television Service from its Alexandra Palace site began in November 1936, at first time-sharing broadcasts with the 240-line Baird system; however, in January 1937, after three months of trials, the Baird system was abandoned in favour of exclusive broadcasting with the 405-line Marconi-EMI system on VHF.
 This became the standard for all British TV broadcasts until the 1960s.

 It soon became apparent that television reception was also possible well outside the original intended service area.
 In February 1938, engineers at the RCA Research Station, Riverhead, Long Island, New York, in the US, were able to receive the BBC signal 5000 km away, due to the signal being "bounced" back to earth from the ionosphere.
 A few minutes of programming were recorded on 16mm movie film.
 This is now considered to be the only surviving example of pre-war live British television.
 The images recorded included two of the original three BBC announcers, Jasmine Bligh and (in a brief shot) Elizabeth Cowell, an excerpt from an unknown period costume drama, and the BBC's station identification transmitted at the beginning and end of the day's programmes.

 The BBC temporarily ceased transmissions on 1 September 1939, the day of the German invasion of Poland, for the outbreak of World War II was imminent.
 After the BBC Television Service recommenced in 1946, distant reception reports were received from various parts of the world, including Italy, South Africa, India, the Middle East, North America and the Caribbean.

 The BBC lost its monopoly of the British television market in 1954, and the following year the commercial network ITV, comprising a consortium of regional companies, was launched.